Prakharril/lambda_test_framework/README.md

 ---

-## You can give your credentials and run tests in the .env file
+## 🔐 You can give your credentials and run tests in the `.env` file

 LT_USERNAME=your_lambdatest_username
 LT_ACCESS_KEY=your_lambdatest_access_key

+---

-## How you can run test
+## 🚀 How you can run tests

-Using pytest commands
-for example "pytest tests/test_alerts.py" for running test_alerts.py file for js alerts python run .
+🧪 Use `pytest` commands
+📄 For example:
+`pytest tests/test_alerts.py` ➡️ runs the JS alerts test file

+---

-## Example Test Cases
+## ✅ Example Test Cases

-✅ Login functionality
+- 🔐 Login functionality

-✅ Handling JavaScript alerts
+- ⚠️ Handling JavaScript alerts

-✅ Cloud-based execution setup
+- ☁️ Cloud-based execution setup

-Each test uses Page Object Model to keep things clean and organized.
+🧱 Each test uses **Page Object Model (POM)** to keep things clean and organized.

+---

-## Future Improvements
+## 🔮 Future Improvements

-Add more test cases
+- ➕ Add more test cases

-Add parallel execution
+- 🧵 Add parallel execution

-Integrate with CI/CD (GitHub Actions, Jenkins)
+- 🔁 Integrate with CI/CD (GitHub Actions, Jenkins)

-Use data-driven testing (CSV, Excel, etc.)
+- 📊 Use data-driven testing (CSV, Excel, etc.)

+---

-## What I Learned
+## 📘 What I Learned

-How to structure a clean and scalable test framework
+- 🧼 Structuring a clean and scalable test framework

-How to run tests on the cloud with LambdaTest
+- ☁️ Running tests on the cloud with **LambdaTest**

-How to generate and understand Allure reports
+- 📈 Generating and understanding **Allure** reports

-Best practices in test automation using Pytest and POM
+- 🧠 Best practices in test automation using **Pytest** and **POM**